 The U.K.-based corporation proposes to add 195 jobs during the restructuring process, which would still put the net loss of positions at 220, it announced Thursday.

-The moves come after a license fee settlement with the British government that forced the public service broadcaster to slash its budget by 26 percent.
+The moves come after a license fee settlement with the British government that forced the public service broadcaster to

 According to the BBC, this budget reduction strategy would “ensure the BBC can deliver even more distinctive, original journalism,” “restructure the newsroom to create a new 24/7 digital news operation” across multiple news reading devices and “complete the integration of network news with the World Service and local and regional systems.”